Suggested links

 Kratom is an herbal substance that was popularized in Southeast Asia.
 It is best known for its opiate-like effects, including pain relief.
 Individuals may use kratom to feel relaxed, manage chronic pain, gain energy, or combat certain side effects of opiate withdrawal.

-However, much research is still needed about kratom’s short- and long-term effects, including its potential for addiction and dependence.
+There is still a great deal of research needed about the short- and long-term effects of kratom, including its potential for addiction and dependence.

 Is kratom legal?

-Yes and no. Kratom is legal at the federal level.
+Yes and no. Kratom is legal at the federal level as of 2024.
 However, local legislators have outlawed kratom in different cities and counties in the United States.

 Is kratom addictive?